bluegenes/2018-test_datasets/README.md

 usage:

-python download_genbank_datasets.py --csv denticola.csv --genbank
+`python download_genbank_datasets.py --csv denticola.csv --genbank`

+If you'd like to download RNA or Protein files as well, add the `--rna` or `--protein` flags.